nicholas-leonard/dp/doc/neuralnetworktutorial.md

 While the `callback` argument is called every batch, the `epoch_callback` is called between epochs.
 This is useful for decaying hyper-parameters such as the learning rate, which is what we do in this example.
-Since the learning rate is the most important hyper-parameters, it is a good idea to try different learning rate decay schedules during hyper-optimization.
+Since the learning rate is the most important hyper-parameter, it is a good idea to try different learning rate decay schedules during hyper-optimization.

 The `--lrDecay 'linear'` decay is the easiest to use (the default cmd-line argument).